 Many of us remember the Emmy Award-winning HBO miniseries Band of Brothers and the wonderful performance by its large, vastly male ensemble cast.
-What most of us don’t remember, however, is just how many of today’s most recognised actors were, while still budding actors, once “brothers of shared foxholes” in Easy Company.
+What most of us don’t remember, however, is just how many of today’s most recognised actors were, while still budding actors, once “members” of Easy Company.
 One would have thought that Camp Toccoa was an acting boot camp.

 Major Richard Winters